arber-balla/password-manager-specs/abstract.md

 5. **Providing Testing and Validation Criteria:** The specifications described in this document will serve as a foundation for testing the system, including performance, security, and functional testing.
 Testers and developers can use it to verify that the implementation meets all requirements.

 ## 2. Application Overview

 ### 2.1.
 Vision and Scope

 The vision of this project is, for me as a student, to develop a secure, scalable, and user-friendly password manager that demonstrates professional software engineering practices and showcases advanced technical skills in real-world application development.

 **What I will do**:

 - Implement a fully functional password manager with a front-end and back-end.
 - Ensure strong security features and secure password storage.
-- Follow (in my best capabilites) industry-standard practices for code quality, version control, and documentation.
+- Follow (in my best capabilities) industry-standard practices for code quality, version control, and documentation.
 - Design an intuitive user interface and a robust API for seamless interaction between front-end and back-end.
 - Document all decisions, code, and architectures thoroughly to maintain clarity and traceability.

 **What I will not do**:

 - Implement mobile applications or multi-platform support (focus will be on web).
 - Use third-party authentication providers (e.g., Google/Facebook login); the focus will be on custom authentication mechanisms.
 - Add non-essential features (e.g., advanced settings, integrations with other tools) that do not align with core functionality.
 - Use low-level or outdated technologies that are not in line with modern best practices (e.g., jQuery, legacy authentication mechanisms).
 - Implement full-blown enterprise-grade security features (e.g., intrusion detection systems, complex cryptographic key management), though strong encryption and basic security best practices will be adhered to.

 ### 2.2.
 High-Level Features

 **Core user stories**:

 - **Register Account:**
   As a user, I want to create a secure account with a strong master password so that I can access my personal vault.